alegomez1/MDLive-Project/README.md

 ## About <a name = "about"></a>

 This project was done as part of MDLive’s QA Challenge.
 My solution was to use a Node.js Express server that would be the endpoint for all queries.
 I made an optional frontend search interface with pagination using React.js.
-The frontend was created so there would be a visual aspect to the project, with the option of viewing the JSON data right from there.
+The frontend was created so there would be a visual aspect to the project, with the option of viewing the JSON data.

 The endpoints for the server are meant to return JSON data depending on the parameters passed to it, and what queries they contain.
 For example, if a user wants to see all available data items, they can navigate to /apps.
 If more specificity is needed, parameters can be passed in the URL.
 These parameters were sorted in the following manner: